Spina Bifida Treatment & Management

 Paralytic muscle imbalance around the hip joints may lead to progressive hip dislocation.
 This typically occurs in early childhood in patients with high- and mid-lumbar lesions and in late childhood or adolescence in children with low-lumbar lesions.

-The literature evaluating the benefits of surgical relocation of hips reflects ongoing controversy surrounding the topic.[27]
-No good evidence supports the functional benefits of hip relocation surgery in patients with high lumbar lesions.
-Surgery to release contractures limiting motion at the hip and causing an asymmetric gait is recommended in patients with low-lumbar myelomeningocele and hip dislocation.
-Surgery for relocation of the hips is indicated for patients with a strong quadriceps, a good range of motion of the hip, and a level pelvis or sacral-level lesions who ambulate without support.
-Gait analysis has been proposed to better understand these complex systems and may refine future indication, but long term follow up is critical.
+The literature evaluating the benefits of surgical relocation of the hips reflects the ongoing controversy surrounding the topic.
+[54] No good evidence supports the functional benefits of hip relocation surgery in patients with high-lumbar lesions.
+Surgery to release contractures limiting motion at the hip and causing an asymmetrical gait is recommended in patients with low-lumbar myelomeningocele and hip dislocation.

 Extension contractures are less common, but they interfere with sitting and are associated with hip dislocation and clubfoot.
 If the contracture is not amenable to conservative measures (eg, serial casting), an extensor tendon release is performed.

-Some rotational malformations improve with growth and/or with the use of bracing.
+Some rotational malformations improve with growth and/or the use of bracing.
 If improvement is not noted by age 6 years, surgical correction is indicated.

 Foot and ankle deformities may cause skin breakdown and prevent the patient from wearing shoes and/or orthotics.
 Since almost all patients with myelomeningocele require orthoses, the goal of orthopedic treatment is achievement of a supple and flexible foot.